 4. Best Foundations for Airbeds

-What is an Airbed?
+What Is an Airbed?

-Utilize a piece of plywood
+Utilize a Piece of Plywood

 Plywood should be of the same dimensions as the mattress and the bed frame.
 The plywood must be 0.75 inches thick.
 A tarp or a non-penetrative sheet can be used to cover the plywood.
-This prevents the material from splinters that can come from the plywood.
-If finished, the plywood can be put on the bed frame and the mattress on the plywood surface.

 Use a Box Spring

-Obtain a Special Frame
+Get a Special Frame